urbste/OpenImuCameraCalibrator/Readme.md

 * [x] Rolling shutter calibration -> first resolve problems with templated spline functions
 * [x] Add readout time as a optimizable parameter -> not working well, probably residual weighting needs to be improved
 * [x] Allan variance -> imu_utils
-* [ ] Support AprilTag board from Kalibr
+* [ ] Support AprilTag board from Kalibr to record same datasets
-* [ ] Calibrate axis misalignment and so on with MutliPoseOptimization from imu_tk
+* [x] Calibrate axis misalignment and so on with MutliPoseOptimization from imu_tk
+* [ ] Include imu axis and scale in spline error functions
 * [ ] Beautify logs
 * [ ] Cleanup